thoughtram/blog/gatsby/content/blog/string-vs-str-in-rust/index.md

 }
 ```

 Wait, but what if the caller of this API really only has a `String` and can't convert it to a `&str` for unknown reasons?
 No problem at all.
-Rust has this super powerful feature of **dereferencing** which allows it to turn any passed `String` to a `&str` before the API is executed, if the `String` is passed by reference.
+Rust has this super powerful feature called **deref coercing** which allows it to turn any passed `String` reference using the borrow operator, so `&String`, to a `&str` before the API is executed.
+This will be covered in more detail in another article.

 Our `greet()` function therefore will work with the following code: